YumeT023/cwcheat-parser/README.md

 ### Other Feature ?

-actually, `cwcheat-parser` expose the node, nodeType (types) that you can use if you want to build a generator for it :D (would u ? )
+actually, `cwcheat-parser` expose some APIs like Node, NodeType that you can use if you want to build a generator for it :D (would u ? )